 Your personal taste will determine the right level, but as we said the most popular is medium doneness.

-Lastly, in some countries, raw beef dishes are considered to be delicacies, but let's not go there.
+Lastly, in some countries, raw dishes are thought to be delicacies, but let’s not go there.

 How to Use a Meat Thermometer To Cook Steak

 When you are learning the best way to check when a steak is cooked to your doneness is by checking the internal temperature of the meat.
 It is important that you use an instant read thermometer because sometimes you may be only half a minute away from ready so you need the number of degrees fast.
 Also if you have leaner steaks the cooking time can be different – so again using the cooking temperature method is best.
 Same of course if you have a thicker steak, the internal temperature is still the best method.
 So independent of the beef cut I would use temperature.
 (You can also use this on pork)

 To test for the correct temperature, push in the thermometer probe in the thickest area, keep it away from bone as you will not get a true temperature reading and also not near fat, or gristle.

 It’s important to be aware that the meat will continue cooking after it’s removed from the heat often up to as much as 5 degrees. (residual heat or cooking is what the professional chefs call this)

 Let’s say you are aiming for a final internal temperature of 150 F, remove the cut of meat from the heat at about 145 F and then allow the steak to rest.

 Why Rest Your Steak

 It’s important that you let the steak rest for at least three to four minutes after you take it off the heat.
 Do not cut into it immediately.

 When you cook a steak the muscle fibers will contract and so toughen when cooking resulting in the moisture being pushed towards the surface.
 (You know the sizzling sound of steak when it cooks – that is the juices are being released.)